apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/Federation.md

       - It fails if
         - The node does not exist and RelaxLocality is False;
         - We have an invalid number (not 0, 1 or 3) resource requests
   - RejectRouterPolicy
     - This policy simply rejects all incoming requests.
   - UniformRandomRouterPolicy
     - This simple policy picks at uniform random among any of the currently active sub-clusters.
 This policy is easy to use and good for testing.
   - WeightedRandomRouterPolicy
     - This policy implements a weighted random sample among currently active sub-clusters.

 - AMRM Policy

+  AMRMProxyPolicy provides the logic to split the resource request list received by AM among RMs.

   - BroadcastAMRMProxyPolicy
+    - This policy simply broadcasts each ResourceRequest to all the available sub-clusters.
+  - HomeAMRMProxyPolicy
+    - This policy simply sends the ResourceRequest to the home sub-cluster.
+  - LocalityMulticastAMRMProxyPolicy
+    - Host localized ResourceRequests are always forwarded to the RM that owns the corresponding node, based on the feedback of a SubClusterResolver If the SubClusterResolver cannot resolve this node we default to forwarding the ResourceRequest to the home sub-cluster.
+  - RejectAMRMProxyPolicy

 ### ON RMs: